Agenor-Junior/WEB322-Tools-and-Frameworks/Assigment1/README.md

 ## Step 1: Initial Setup

-- **Install Visual Studio Code and Node.js.**

 - **Create a folder for the assignment and name it “a1_name_studentnumber”,** where ‘name’ is your first and last name and ‘studentnumber’ is your student number.

-- **Download the provided "data" directory and "log.txt" zip file.** Unzip and place them in your assignment folder.

-- **Open the folder in Visual Studio Code.**

 - **Use node’s “npm init” function to create a new package.**

 - **Set the entry point to "a1.js".**